piotr02/SortManager/README.md

 the SOLID principles.
 The classes are divided into
-packages: "model", "view", and "controller", there are 4 test classes, and a "resources" folder containing log4j2.properties file and the log output file called "mylogfile.log".
+packages: "model", "view", and "controller", there are 4 test classes, and a "resources" folder containing log4j2.properties file and the log output file called "logOutput.log".

 The project was implemented in 5 phases, within 1 week.
 The details about each phase are available in the